Tang Code: Organization and system of punishments

 French historian and sinologist Jacques Gernet has called the Tang Code "an admirable composition of faultless logic in spite of its size and complexity."
-The American sinologists Wallace Johnson and Denis C. Twitchett described it as "a very rational system of justice" in which "both the accuser and the officials involved had to be careful lest they themselves face punishment".
+The American sinologists Wallace Johnson and Denis Twitchett described it as "a very rational system of justice" in which "both the accuser and the officials involved had to be careful lest they themselves face punishment".
 The Tang Code contained more than 500 articles divided into twelve large sections (see right-side table).

 The penalty for an offence was determined according to two factors: